lucys-99/CMU_Notes/Fall24/IntroML_10601.md

     - How to avoid overfitting:
       - Prune the tree
         - Fixed depth
-        - Mutual information threshold
+        - Higher Mutual information threshold
-        - Number of data in a node
+        - Lower Number of data in a node (lower branching factor)
         - Evaluate with validation set.
         - Greedly remove split that decreases validation error rate